 Field Description Personal data monitoring Monitors files containing data that could identify users or company customers (Panda Data Control module).
 Allow data searches on this computer Indicates if the computer has a settings profile assigned that allows it to receive searches for files and report their results.
 Personal data inventory Provided that content-based searches of files are allowed, Panda Data Control will parse all files contained in the supported storage media to retrieve their content and generate a database.
 Indexing status Not indexed Indexed Indexed (text only) Indexed (all content) Indexing Hard disk encryption Encryption module status: Not available: the computer is not compatible with Panda Full Encryption.
 No information: the computer has not yet sent any information about the encryption module.

+Table 9.29: Fields in the Data protection section

-Enabled: the computer has a settings profile assigned to encrypt its storage devices and no errors have occurred.
+Field Description Enabled: the computer has a settings profile assigned to encrypt its storage devices and no errors have occurred.
 Disabled: the computer has a settings profile assigned to decrypt its storage devices and no errors have occurred.
 Error: the settings configured by the administrator don't allow an authentication method supported by Panda Full Encryption to be applied on the operating system version installed on the computer.
-Error installing: error downloading or installing the necessary executables to manage the encryption service if they were not alread installed on the computer. • No license : the computer doesn't have a Panda Full Encryption license assigned.
-Get recovery key : opens a window showing the IDs of the computer's encrypted storage media.
+Error installing: error downloading or installing the necessary executables to manage the encryption service if they were not already installed on the computer.
+No license: the computer doesn't have a Panda Full Encryption license assigned.
+Get recovery key: opens a window showing the IDs of the computer's encrypted storage media.
 Click any of them to display the relevant recovery key.
-Refer to "Getting the recovery key" on page 340.

-Table 9.28: Fields in the Data protection section

-Field Description Encryption process status: Unknown: there are drives whose status is unknown.
+Refer to "Getting the recovery key" on page 374.
+Encryption process status: Unknown: there are drives whose status is unknown.
 Unencrypted disks: some of the drives compatible with the encryption technology are neither encrypted nor in the process of being encrypted.
 Encrypted disks: all drives compatible with the encryption technology are encrypted.
 Encrypting: at least one of the computer drives is being encrypted.
 Decrypting: at least one of the computer drives is being decrypted.
 Encrypted by the user: all storage media are encrypted by the user.
 Encrypted by the user (partially): some storage media are encrypted by the user.
 Authentication method Unknown: the authentication method is not compatible with those supported by Panda Full Encryption.
 Security processor (TPM) Security processor (TPM) + Password Password: authentication method based on a PIN, extended PIN or passphrase.
 USB: authentication method based on a USB drive.
 Not encrypted: none of the drives compatible with the encryption technology is encrypted or in the process of being encrypted.
-Encryption date Date when the computer was fully encrypted for the first time.
-Removable storage drive encryption Encryption module status: Not available: the computer is not compatible with Panda Full Encryption.
-No information: the computer has not yet sent any information about the encryption module.
-Enabled: the computer has settings assigned to encrypt its storage devices and no errors have occurred.
-Disabled: the computer has settings assigned to decrypt its storage devices and no errors have occurred.
+Encryption date Date when the computer was fully encrypted for the first time. · · · · · · · · · · · · · · · · · · ·

-Table 9.28: Fields in the Data protection section
+Table 9.29: Fields in the Data protection section